 Plastic wrap and film packaging are generally #2 and #4 plastic, both of which are recyclable.
-Most plastic bags are recycled into composite lumber, but can actually become a wide variety of products.
+It is often recycled into composite lumber, but it can become a wide variety of products.
 Unless your local recycling service tells you otherwise, plastic wrap and film must be taken to a drop-off location for recycling.

 Frequent Plastic Wrap & Film Recycling Questions